Script Submission Guidelines

 What are the guidelines for script submissions?

 Please contact GCTC’s Artistic Director, Sarah Kitz, at sarah@gctc.ca prior to sending scripts for consideration.
-If the proposal is of interest, the playwright will be invited to send the script.
-Please include the following in your proposal:
+If the proposal is of interest, the playwright will be invited to send a 10 page excerpt of the script.
+If we are interested in reading the whole thing after reading the excerpt, we will reach out.

-• A short synopsis
+A short synopsis of the play

-• Play length
+Play length

-• A cast breakdown
+A cast breakdown

-• Your full mailing address, phone number and e-mail.
+Your full mailing address, phone number and e-mail

 How do we respond?